After Last Night: Composition

-Musically, "After Last Night" is a funk, neo soul and R&B song.
+Musically, "After Last Night" is a funk, neo soul, and R&B slow jam.
 Its instrumentation features a "subtle" electric guitar and there is a key change towards the end of the song.
-It starts with a "sensual spoken performance" by Krystal Milesm and as she talks Thundercat is playing the bass and singing "angelically" in the background.
+It starts with a "sensual spoken performance" by Krystal Miles and as she talks, Thundercat is playing the bass and singing "angelically" in the background.
 His singing has been described as "tender ooos" that are "the sonic equivalent of a rose-colored scarf over a bedside lamp".
-At one point, both Mars and .Paak replace Thundercat, singing simultaneously about the women they have fallen in love with.
+At one point, both Mars and .Paak replace Thundercat, both singing about the women they have fallen in love with.
 As the song goes on, Collins provides amusing lyrics and "swanky spoken word" to complement the song's lyrics.
-The lyrics describe a woman who is "sweet-sticky/thick and pretty" and who is able to make a "player try on monogamy".
+The lyrics describe a woman who is "sweet-sticky/thick and pretty" and able to make a "player try on monogamy".
 Furthermore, Mars and .Paak affirm they will leave their "player lifestyle" following a pleasurable date.
 The latter also says he will leave "the velvet smoking jackets and giant sunglasses".
-He throws away his phone, singing in the second verse, "If I still had my phone I'd call every girl I know/And tell them goodbye", a detail which is made pleasant due to Mars's "harmonies on the last syllable".
+He throws away his phone, singing in the second verse, "If I still had my phone I'd call every girl I know/And tell them goodbye", a detail which is added by Mars's "harmonies on the last syllable".

-"After Last Night" is in the key of C minor with a tempo of 71 beats per minute.
+"After Last Night" is set in the key of C minor with a tempo of 71 beats per minute.
 The vocal ranges span from the low note of G4 to a high note of F6.
-Jem Aswad writing for Variety described "After Last Night" as "a bedroom ballad with some heavy female breathing and pillow talk".
+Jem Aswad, writing for Variety, described "After Last Night" as "a bedroom ballad with some heavy female breathing and pillow talk".
 In a similar view, The Harvard Crimson's Eugene Ye found the sensuality embedded in the song.
 Andy Kellman from AllMusic felt similarities between the composition of the song and the Lonely Island's "Dick in a Box" (2009) infused with a "Bootsy-style fantasy sleaze".
-The lyrics were compared to "The Hunter Gets Captured by the Game" (1966) by the Marvelettes.
+The lyrics were compared by him to "The Hunter Gets Captured by the Game" (1966) by the Marvelettes.
 Paste's Candace McDuffie compared the song to the "early-'90s throwback jams a la Mint Condition and Jodeci".
-Jon Dolan writing for Rolling Stone affirmed that the "stretched-out grooves" of "After Last Night" are so reminiscent of earlier music that the listener expects to hear Teddy Pendergrass at the beginning of the verse.
+Jon Dolan, for Rolling Stone, affirmed the "stretched-out grooves" of "After Last Night" are reminiscent of earlier music that the listener expects to hear Teddy Pendergrass at the beginning of the verse.